JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 }
 ```

-Subprojects with the synchronization disabled will have their own `Package.resolved` lock file,
+Subprojects with disabled synchronization will have their own `Package.resolved` lock file,
 placed in the subproject directory next to the `build.gradle.kts` file.

 Just like with the default synchronization, all `Package.resolved` files for customized subprojects